cmmasaba/studious-couscous/README.md

 ## 2. Database Models and Design
 <img src="static/images/db_design.png" width="1000" height="600" ><br>
-The underlying database server used for this service is PostgreSQL.
+<br>The underlying database server used for this service is PostgreSQL.
 The database models are designed to be very simple.

 #### 2.1 Customers model
 The customers have very few details.